fssotc/roadmap/README.md

 - Task can be assigned to one or more persons
 - Task can added to a GitHub _milestone_ to track progress and dependency
 - Task can have many _labels_ (tags)

+### Permissions:

+Only members of @mtcfss/roadmap have write permission to the tasks (issues, PRs):
+- Open, close, assign any task
+- Change task labels, milestones
+- Update descriptions and comments of the tasks

+Non-members default permissions are read only others tasks and open new tasks.

+To gaint write permissions, send a request to @lejenome to join @mtcfss/roadmap.